Top 3 Reasons Good Clients Leave (and How You Can Prevent it)

 If a client gets conflicting answers or has a completely different experience every time they call or visit, chances are they’re not going to stick around long.
 Confusion breeds contempt and will eventually start chipping away at your bottom line.

-To avoid this, develop and communicate specific guidelines and standards of care to which every staff member must commit and adhere.
+To avoid becoming one of the reasons good clients leave, develop and communicate specific guidelines and standards of care to which every staff member must commit and adhere.
 Invest in ongoing training.
-Define your practice culture and ensure that all team members are on-board and a good fit.
-If you discover that one or more of your employees seem to be going rogue or simply not fitting it, it may be time to consider making a change.
+Define your practice culture and ensure that all team members are on board and a good fit.
+If you discover that one or more of your employees seem to be going rogue or simply not fitting in, it may be time to consider making a change.

 Landing new clients is no easy feat, nor is it inexpensive.
 The majority of experts believe that the most cost-effective way to run a successful business is to invest in client retention.
 As you build your practice, make sure you are focusing on providing your existing clientele with the best possible experience and not solely on attracting new business.
 By keeping your current clients happy and engaged, your practice will begin to expand naturally through word-of-mouth referrals.